Joanne Malin: Biography

 On 10 October 2008, she announced her decision to leave ITV Central, shortly after the announcement of 60 job losses at the station and a major restructuring of Central News.
 Malin presented her final programme for the station on 31 October 2008.
-A week beforehand, Malin announced live during an interview on BBC WM that she would be joining the BBC on a two-year contract.
-She has presented a mid-morning show on BBC WM since February 2009, with a view to contributing to Midlands Today and the West Midlands edition of Inside Out.
-In early 2012 she moved to the lunchtime slot on BBC WM.
+A week beforehand, Malin announced live during an interview on BBC Radio WM that she would be joining the BBC on a two-year contract.
+She hosted Mornings With Joanne Malin, on BBC Radio WM, starting in February 2009, while contributing to Midlands Today and the West Midlands edition of Inside Out.
+In early 2012 she moved to the lunchtime slot on BBC Radio WM.

 On 11 August 2012 it was announced Malin would leave the station in September 2012, but Malin continued to present across the BBC Midlands Today output.

 Latterly, she has been a regular weekday presenter on the breakfast, lunchtime and flagship 6.30 programmes along with co-presenters Nick Owen, Mary Rhodes and Sarah Falkland.

 She has also returned to the stage on three occasions, in 2007, 2008 and 2013, to appear in pantomimes at the Lichfield Garrick Theatre.